George Baker (Indian actor): Early life and education

-Acting career (Early 1970s – present)
+Acting career

 Baker made his first foray into Assamese cinema in 1974.
 He played the protagonist in the Assamese film Chameli Memsaab.
 This film went on to win the National Film Award for Best Feature Film in Assamese at the 23rd National Film Awards.
 He played the role of Berkeley, a British planter who falls for a native girl, Chameli, (played by Binita Borgohain) and is later accused for her murder.
 Baker later played the same role in the Bengali version of the same movie.

 He went on to act in numerous Bengali movies, Jatra, television films, serials mostly playing parts of British Expatriates.
 He has also been part of roving theatre groups.

-Over the years he has acted in films of five languages – Assamese, Bengali, English, Hindi & Santhali.
+Over the years he has acted in films of five languages – Assamese, Bengali, English, Hindi and Santhali.

 More recently he played the role of Sir William Eckhardt in Parineeta and Mr. Ramsey in Bhooter Bhabishyat.

-Political career (2014)
+Political career

 On 27 February 2014, the Bharatiya Janata Party announced Baker as their candidate for the 2014 Indian general election from the Howrah (Lok Sabha constituency).

 On 23 July 2015, he was appointed to the 16th Lok Sabha as one of the two appointed members representing the Anglo-Indian community along with Richard Hay.

 On 24 June 2017, he was attacked by a mob, allegedly composed of Trinamool Congress members, and then hospitalised.